Louisg909/dobble/README.md

 ## Adding variety to the icons on the card
-- Addng some positional jitter
+- Adding some positional jitter
 - Adding some rotation
 - Randomising size
 - Ensuring no overlap of icons